Universal Analytic Solution for the Quantum Transport of Structured Matter-Waves in Magnetic Optics

 To analyze the dynamics, we examine two specific cases of half-blocked states: one with $n_a=0$, $l_a=1$ (Fig.\ref{fig:Fig2}, lower left row) and another with $n_a=0$, $l_a=-3$ (Fig.\ref{fig:Fig2}, lower right row).
 The intensity distribution $|\psi_{arc}|^2$ at various positions $z$ is calculated using Eq.\eqref{eq:psifull}, Eq.\eqref{eq:psiparts}, and the exact coefficients $c_{n,l}$ from Eq.\eqref{eq:cnl}, assuming $b_0=1$ and $b'_0=0$ for simplicity.

-Our analysis reveals that alongside the rotational phenomenon, a significant distortion of the intensity pattern occurs - particularly for the $l_a=1$ case - which depends on the phase advance.
+Our analysis reveals that alongside the rotational phenomenon, a significant distortion (changing interference pattern that deviates from a simple rigid rotation) of the intensity pattern occurs - particularly for the $l_a=1$ case - which depends on the phase advance.
 Notably, when the phase advance reaches values of $\int^z_0 b^{-2} d \tilde z = m \pi, ~~m\in \mathcal{N}$, the structures of the $\psi_+$, $\psi_{-}$, and $\psi_0$ resembles the series at $z=0$.
 This occurs because the residual Gouy phase factor becomes $\exp[-i(2n+1) m \pi]=(-1)^m$, which does not affect the intensity $|\psi|^2$.
 At these specific points, the intrinsic dynamic deformation vanishes, leaving only the distortion caused by the differential rotations of the components.
-We note that the distortion patterns we obtain closely reproduce the experimental results from Ref.\cite{GouyExp} and the numerical solutions in Ref.\cite{Silenko2}.

 In summary, we have derived a rigorous solution describing the propagation of a complex quantum state in an inhomogeneous magnetic field.
 Our model accurately represents setups common to electron microscopes and particle accelerators, thereby enabling a detailed analysis of the transport and distortion of twisted charged particles through magnetic optics.